PAOK FC: The Thomas Voulinos era (1989–1996)

-1995–96 season was the worst in club's history.
-PAOK were seriously threatened with a possible relegation for first time in history.
-The team managed to avoid relegation few weeks before the end of the league and finished in 14th place.
+The 1995–96 season was the worst in the club's history.
+PAOK were seriously threatened with a possible relegation for first time in their history.
+The team managed to avoid relegation a few weeks before the end of the season, finishing in a record low 14th place, with various demonstrations and riots against Voulinos throughout the season, including an arson attack on his house after a 1–3 loss to AEK in November 1995.
+However, the team mounted a consistent Cup run, being eliminated in the semi–finals by Apollon Athens.

-Batatoudis era (1996–2003)
+The George Batatoudis era (1996–2003)

 In 1996, Thomas Voulinos handed over a debt-free PAOK to Giorgos Batatoudis.
 Numerous transfers of quality players such as Zisis Vryzas, Spyros Marangos, free kick specialist Kostas Frantzeskos, Percy Olivares and Joe Nagbe took place under the new administration.
 In May 1997, after a five-year absence from European competitions, PAOK qualified for the UEFA Cup under coach Angelos Anastasiadis.
-The club's reappearance at European level was marked by a victory and qualification over Arsenal with 2–1 on aggregate.
+The club's reappearance at European level was marked by a victory and qualification over Arsenal, 2–1 on aggregate.
 Arsenal went on to win a domestic Double that season.
-Remembering the 1st leg encounter, captain Tony Adams and goalkeeper David Seaman spoke very highly of the atmosphere created by PAOK fans at Toumba Stadium.
+Remembering the first leg encounter, captain Tony Adams and goalkeeper David Seaman spoke very highly of the atmosphere created by PAOK fans at Toumba Stadium.

-In the night of 9 February 1998, PAOK player Panagiotis Katsouris, aged 21, was returning from an amateur 5x5 match, when his car skidded off the road due to excessive speed, hitting the barriers at the Thermi interchange outside Thessaloniki.
+On 9 February 1998, PAOK player Panagiotis Katsouris, aged 21, was returning from an amateur 5x5 match, when his car skidded off the road due to excessive speed, hitting the barriers at the Thermi interchange outside Thessaloniki.
 His death was verified in AHEPA Hospital shortly afterwards.
 He was buried on 12 February in the Anastaseos Cemetery in Thessaloniki.
 A bust was erected in his memory at Toumba Stadium and memorial services are held each year near the accident scene.
 In February 2009, PAOK announced that a football tournament, bearing his name, would be held annually.
 Katsouris' No 17 jersey was permanently retired by the club in his memory.

-Early in the morning of 4 October 1999, a bus accident took place in the Vale of Tempe, Thessaly, with six PAOK fans killed (Kyriakos Lazaridis, Christina Tziova, Anastasios Themelis, Charalampos Zapounidis, Georgios Ganatsios, Dimitris Andreadakis).
+Early on 4 October 1999, in a bus accident in the Vale of Tempe, Thessaly, six PAOK fans were killed (Kyriakos Lazaridis, Christina Tziova, Anastasios Themelis, Charalampos Zapounidis, Georgios Ganatsios, Dimitris Andreadakis).
 The bus was heading back to Thessaloniki after a 1–1 draw against Panathinaikos at the Olympic Stadium of Athens.
 A ceremony in commemoration of the incident has taken place every year since.

 In January 2000, PAOK appointed Dušan Bajević as their new manager.
 PAOK won the 2001 Greek Cup beating Olympiacos 4–2 in the final held at Nikos Goumas Stadium on 12 May 2001.

-On 17 May 2003, PAOK defeated local rivals Aris 1–0 in the final held at Toumba Stadium with an excellent goal scored by Georgiadis and earned their 4th Greek Cup title.
-PAOK manager Angelos Anastasiadis became the first in club's history to win the Cup both as a player (in 1974) and manager.
+On 17 May 2003, PAOK defeated local rivals Aris 1–0 in the final held at Toumba Stadium with an excellent goal scored by Georgiadis and earned their fourth Greek Cup title.
+PAOK manager Angelos Anastasiadis became the first in the club's history to win the Cup both as a player (in 1974) and manager.

 During the seven-year period of Batatoudis' ownership, PAOK's debts rose to about €10 million.